Equal Opportunities and Justice for Christians

 6. The State government should convert the Christian Development Council into a corporation, with independent powers to study the needs of the community and implement appropriate schemes and support for the development of the Christian Community.

-Advocate PM Mathew needs your help with “The Honorable Governor of Karnataka: Equal Opportunities and Justice for Christians”.
-Join Advocate and 643 supporters today.
+P M Mathew needs your help with “The Honorable Governor of Karnataka: Equal Opportunities and Justice for Christians”.
+Join P M and 644 supporters today.